V60 Recipe (Advanced 4:6 Method)

 So far, we are happy with it — no papery notes in our coffee, decent drawdown time without clogging issue.
 Plus, it’s eco-friendly too!

-In addition, if you will like to look at the scientific analysis for various brands and types of coffee filters, head over to the article “An In-Depth Analysis of Coffee Filters” as you sip your coffee.
+In addition, if you would like to explore scientific analysis of various brands and types of coffee filters, check out the article “An In-Depth Analysis of Coffee Filters” as you sip your coffee.

 2. Check the grinder and grind size